 What are the downsides or disadvantages of blogging?

 - Blogging requires a lot of time to manage and maintain.
 To run an effective blog, you need to update it regularly so your visitors can regularly return to read your new content.
 If your blog is not updated so often, your visitors won’t return and that means you won’t make any money from your blog.

 - Your blog won’t automatically become successful.
 You need to have a strategy, a target audience and consistently update it with fresh content.

-- You need to have passion for your blog, if you can’t create own content, outsource from a professional and reputable copywriter.
+- You need to have passion for your blog, if you can’t create your own content, outsource from a professional and reputable copywriter.

 - Blogging doesn’t pay off immediately.
 It can take years for you to start earning from it.
 You need to have faith and concentrate on creating high quality content.

 So you are tired of sleeping on your writing talent and want to explore the doors that might open through blogging?
 Below are the requirements you need to have to start blogging in Uganda.